Global banner severity: Info

 The Returning officer invoices the board directly for their fee and any disbursements, which the board then accounts for either:

-• from election funding, if the appointment is to run triennial or mid-term elections
+• from election funding, if the appointment is to run triennial or mid-term elections.
+(See our Resources section on election funding.)

 • by claiming reimbursement from the Ministry of Education (if the appointment is to run a by-election).
 For more information see hereopen_in_new.